shamiraty/data-collection-and-cleaning-/README.md

 ## 4. MAIN OBJECTIVE

-To develop and implement automated methods for detecting, visualizing, and treating null values and outliers, ensuring the integrity of quantitative datasets and enhancing research outcomes.
+The main objective is to **develop and implement automated methods** for detecting, visualizing, and treating null values and outliers, ensuring the integrity of quantitative datasets and enhancing research outcomes.

 ## 5. METHODOLOGY